Dr Paul Jones known as Paul

 BSc (Hons) PhD CSci CChem FRSC MCFS FHEA

-Role and Job Title:- Academic Manager – Analytical and Forensic Sciences
+Role and Job Title:- Academic Subject Manager – Forensic and Analytical Sciences

-Academic Manager for the Analytical and Forensic Sciences within the School of Applied Sciences at USW with 15 years experience teaching in this subject area.
+Academic Subject Manager based in the School of Applied Sciences at USW with 16 years experience of teaching in this subject area.

 Chartered Scientist, Chartered Chemist, Fellow of the Royal Society of Chemistry, Member of the Chartered Society of Forensic Sciences and Fellow of the Higher Education Academy.